 How Public Transit Systems Work

 At a system level, transit is about coordination — matching vehicles, infrastructure, and timing to patterns of demand across a city.
+Transit agencies must balance cost, reliability, coverage, and capacity while adapting to changing travel patterns throughout the day.

 Main Types of Public Transit